R4scal/mhz19-mqtt-daemon/README.md

 ### Readings

-The DHT sensor offers the following readings:
+The MH-Z19 sensor offers the following readings:

 | Name            | Description |
 |-----------------|-------------|